rosthansilva/cosmos-nosql-bkp/README.md

                     action: "backup" # "full_backup" to backup all databases and containers.
 ```

-"""
-This script performs a backup of Cosmos DB containers and stores the data in Azure Blob Storage.
+the composite action runs a python script that performs a backup of Cosmos DB containers and stores the data in Azure Blob Storage.
-The backup files are saved locally in a structured directory format and can be uploaded to Azure Storage.
+The backup files are saved locally in a structured directory and after use azure cli to uploaded to Azure Storage.

 ### How to Locate the Backup File:
 1. **Backup Directory Structure**: